 Waiheke is known for its vineyards, sandy white beaches and quirky galleries, while Rangitoto is a dormant volcano laced with spectacular walking tracks.
 Many of the islands are within a 40-minute ferry ride from downtown Auckland.

 Take a guided tour and experience this magical piece of Middle‑earth™ for yourself - all 44 Hobbit-holes have been rebuilt exactly as they appeared on film.
-Once you've worked up a thirst, stop for a handle of sobering thought ale at the Green Dragon Inn or Good George Brewery (where Hobbiton beverages come from).
+Once you've worked up a thirst, stop for a pint of The Hobbit™ Southfarthing™ beer range at the Green Dragon Inn or Good George Brewery (where Hobbiton beverages come from).

 Journey by car to Waitomo.
 Enjoy a guided tour of the world-famous Glowworm Caves, which includes a magical underground boat ride to view the millions of twinkling glowworms on the cavern roof.
 Or visit the farm where the The Hobbit: An Unexpected Journey was filmed on a tour with Hairy Feet Waitomo.
 Continue driving over the forested Mamaku Ranges to reach the “Thermal City” of Rotorua.